Pavun-KumarCH/Llama-index-Agent/README.md

 - **User Interface**: Develop a more intuitive user interface for easier interaction.

 ## Contributing
 Feel free to contribute to this project by submitting issues, suggesting improvements, or making pull requests.
-For detailed contributing guidelines, refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+For detailed contributing guidelines.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.